Ultrasonic Welding Guide

 Start Motion at Force Drop

 The servo ultrasonic welder is equipped with a feature that allows the welder's thruster to return to the top of stroke position after a welding cycle.
-The top of stroke position can be directly programmed or taught using dual opto-touch switches and a computer interface that displays a "TEACH" button.
-The operator can jog the press into position and use the "Set This Position" function to automatically store the information as the top of stroke position.
+The top of stroke position can be directly programmed or taught using dual opto-touch switches and a computer interface.

 Duplicating Process on Multiple Machines (clones)